SBCV celebrates 25 years of church planting at annual homecoming

 Regional coordinators and associational leaders shared the stage for a panel that highlighted the state of New England Baptist ministry.
 Participants this year included (for the first time) Steve Georgeson, executive director of the Massachusetts Baptist Association; he is also lead pastor of Rice Memorial Baptist Church, Northborough, Mass.

-Messengers approved a $2,988,700 balanced budget, and welcomed 24 new churches and church plants.
+Messengers approved a $2,988,700 balanced budget and welcomed 24 new churches and church plants.
 The amount staying in New England to fund local and regional ministry is 80%; 20% will be forwarded to national and international SBC causes.
-Both the budget and the CP allocation remain unchanged from last year.
+Both the budget and the Cooperative Program (CP) allocation remain unchanged from last year.

 Sharon Haller, the BCNE partnership director, updated attendees on several state and associational partnerships and introduced Tim O’Carroll, representing the Treasure Coast Baptist Association (TCBA), Fort Pierce, FL.
 He expressed appreciation for the “mutual encouragement” being developed between his association and Connecticut Baptists.
 Haller then gave TCBA a $1,045 gift from the BCNE to help them recover from the recent hurricane damage.